buddhist-uni/buddhist-uni.github.io/_content/papers/sakkayaditthi_analayo.md

 course: view
 tags:
   - phenomenology
-  - origination
   - karma
-  - rebirth
+  - inner
 ---

-A brief summary of the of personhood in early Buddhism.
+A brief summary of personhood in early Buddhism.